Skip to Main Content

 3. Stratum 3: Core Functions leaders at this Stratum are accountable for initiatives that span 1–2 years.
 They focus on medium-term strategic planning for their Core Function, leading multiple teams, coordinating resources, and ensuring things are running predictably and consistently within their domain of expertise.
 A table has two vertical columns.
 The left is titles Stratum and the right is titled TSR.

-4. Stratum 4: Leaders at this Stratum include Stage Four CEOs, Chief Operating Officers, and C-Suite members and have a TSR of 2–5 years.
+4. Stratum 4: Leaders at this Stratum include Stage Four CEOs, chief operating officers, and C-Suite members and have a TSR of 2–5 years.
 Their focus is on long-term strategic planning, organizational health, cross-functional alignment, resource allocation, and policy development and adherence.

 5. Stratum 5: CEOs of Stage 5 companies have expanded their scope of responsibilities to the 5- to 10-year horizon.
 Founders and CEOs who reach Stratum 5 are able to devote their considerable resources and energy toward long-term strategic planning for the organization, fostering a healthy culture, organizational transformation, and big-picture ideas and initiatives (some of which may not turn into a product/service for years).